Live at Smalls (Ethan Iverson album)

 Live at Smalls is a live album by American jazz pianist Ethan Iverson's quartet.
 The band consisted of Iverson on piano, Reid Anderson on double bass, Jeff Williams on drums, and Bill McHenry on tenor saxophone.
-The album was recorded on 8 February 2000 at Smalls Jazz Club in New York City and released in 2000 by Fresh Sound New Talent label.
+The album was recorded on 8 February 2000 at Smalls Jazz Club in New York City and released in 2000 by the Fresh Sound New Talent label.